dappaduppa/bye-bye-code/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This is an about page about this bye bye code site.
 Hope you love it!
+I Love it !

 Reasons:
-- its great.
-- its a test.
+- I would like to say bye bye to code.( actually recode ! )
+- i.e. to be handy for code snippets and learnings to be JIT ( just in time).
+- No more wasting time already spent!

 ## Other thoughts

-This is great.
+  Let us see how it works!